 There are several University of Minnesota pay parking ramps right in Cedar Riverside, which will also likely fill up early.
 There are also many places to park in downtown Minneapolis, around Washington Avenue.

-Parking at Midway Stadium/Zombie Island is at the State Fair parking lots, with free shuttles to Zombie Island and the West Bank.
 The best way to get to the Zombie Pub Crawl is to bike, or use public transit.
 The light rail runs right through the heart of the crawl, and several Metro Transit buses too.
 If your starting point isn't on public transit, you can park and ride on the light rail from several stations, including Fort Snelling station.

 Zombie Makeup TipsZombie costumes are perfect for the lazy and for the industrious creatives alike.
 Rip up some old clothes, splatter some blood and you are done.
 For only slightly more effort, bury the clothes in the yard for a week first.
 Or get more creative.
-Zombie Micheal Jacksons, zombie brides, zombie astronauts, zombie Mariachi bands, zombie presidents, zombie 1950s housewives, and zombie Lady Gagas were spotted last year, as well as a small, terrified number of zombie hunters.
+Zombie Micheal Jacksons, zombie brides, entire zombie weddings, zombie astronauts, zombie Mariachi bands, zombie presidents, zombie 1950s housewives, and zombie Lady Gagas were spotted last year, as well as a small, terrified number of zombie hunters.

 Here's ideas for how to make a zombie costume, and a tutorial for zombie makeup, and recipes for fake blood.
 And where can you get zombie makeup supplies in Minneapolis and St. Paul?
 My favorite Halloween stores are Twin Cities Magic and Costume in St. Paul, and Ax Man in St. Paul, St. Louis Park, Fridley and Crystal, have plenty of Halloween costume making supplies, which you may or may not have known you needed.